Blogs

 This ultimate guide to Paros will extoll the virtues of this oft-overlooked spot on the Aegean map.
 Maybe you'll hang around just a touch longer than planned, eh?

-Where is Paros, exactly?
+Where is Paros, Exactly?

 Paros sits smack dab in the heart of the much-loved Cyclades chain.
 The largest island in the group, Naxos, is a mere 3.5 miles to the west, while Mykonos is about 19 miles to the north, and Santorini is less than 50 miles to the south.
 The upshot?
 You're close to all the mainstay sights in the area, which is probably why Paros is both a major stop on island-hopping tours of the Aegean, and one of the most important ferry hubs for those going from A to B by public boat.

-When to visit Paros
+When to Visit Paros

 Paros has the same enviable Mediterranean climate as the rest of the Cyclades.
 Hot summers and mild winters are tempered by shoulder seasons that have temperatures that hover neatly in the mid to low-20s.
 That means a relatively long tourist season with plenty of opportunities to catch that famous trio of Greek sun, sand, and sea…